-Overall management of the Reserve is the sole responsibility of Warringah Council.
-The NSW Fire Brigade (FB) is responsible for fire suppression efforts in the Reserve and for mapping of any fires that occur.
+Overall management of the reserve is the sole responsibility of Warringah Council.
+The NSW Fire Brigade (FB) and RFS are responsible for fire suppression efforts in the reserve and for mapping any fires that occur.

-This plan has divided the Reserve into a number of different management zones.
-Zones adjoining or including private properties may require landowner's cooperation.
+This plan has divided the reserve into a number of different management zones; those including private properties may require landowner's cooperation.
 Council have no responsibility for land not under their management.